harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 - Insert a [`Device`] operator.
 This operator is the first node you will normally add to your workflow when using any Harp device, and initializes a connection to the device.

 > [!NOTE]
 > Notice how the [`Device`] operator automatically changes its name to `Hobgoblin` when added to the workflow.
 This is an example of a **polymorphic operator**, which changes its function and properties depending on what is being selected.
-To avoid confusion, in this tutorial, we will be referring to the original name of the operator in the Bonsai `Toolbox`, which will be different from how it appears in your workflow or in the workflow images shown.
+In this tutorial, we will be referring to the original name of the operator in the Bonsai `Toolbox`, which will be different from how it appears in your workflow or in the workflow images shown.

 - Set the `PortName` property of the [`Device`] operator to the communications port of the `Hobgoblin` (e.g. `COM7`).